Phenampromide

-Phenampromide produces similar effects to other opioids, including analgesia, sedation, dizziness and nausea.
+Phenampromide produces similar effects to fentanyl, including analgesia, sedation, dizziness and nausea.

-Phenampromide is in Schedule I of the Controlled Substances Act 1970 of the United States as a Narcotic with ACSCN 9638 with a zero aggregate manufacturing quota as of 2014.
+Phenampromide is in Schedule I of the Controlled Substances Act 1970 of the United States as a narcotic with ACSCN 9638 with a zero aggregate manufacturing quota as of 2014.
 The free base conversion ratio for salts includes 0.88 for the hydrochloride.
-It is listed under the Single Convention for the Control of Narcotic Substances 1961 and is controlled in most countries in the same fashion as is morphine.
+It is listed under the Single Convention for the Control of Narcotic Substances 1961 and is controlled in most countries in the same fashion as fentanyl.